 Submit repair procedures for damaged or misaligned steel in the form of sketches, written procedures, or both as applicable.
-Information must provide sufficient detail for the Owner to adequately review the repair application.
-After repairs are complete, the contractor shall provide asbuilt detailed drawings, NDT results, and procedures/materials used to the Owner for inclusion in the project file.
+Information shall provide sufficient detail for the Owner to adequately review the repair application.
+After repairs are complete, the Contractor shall provide to the Owner as-built detailed drawings, NDT results, and procedures/materials used for inclusion in the project file.